UttaraKet1607/Malarial-Cell-Image-Segmentation/README.md

 The dataset contains 2 folders
 - Infected
 - Uninfected
+-
 And a total of 27,558 images.

 The main aim behind the generation of this data was to reduce the burden for microscopists in resource-constrained regions and improve diagnostic accuracy.
 The images were manually annotated by an expert slide reader at the Mahidol-Oxford Tropical Medicine Research Unit in Bangkok, Thailand.
-The de-identified images and annotations are archived at NLM (IRB#12972).
+The de-identified images and annotations are archived at NLM.

 (Source: https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets)